How Much Can I Earn in 2020 & Not Lose Social Security Disability Benefits?

 Note that the rules differ somewhat for business owners, since their monthly income may not accurately reflect the work effort they put into their business.

-Sometimes a person receiving SSDI may start to improve and want to try returning to the workforce – but they may be afraid that they will be unable to keep a job because of their disabilities.
+Sometimes a person receiving Social Security Disability may start to improve and want to try returning to the workforce – but they may be afraid that they will be unable to keep a job because of their disabilities.
 The SSA – in order to try and encourage disabled people to try to return to work – allows a “trial work period”.
-During this period, a person receiving SSDI may have unlimited earnings during a limited period and still receive full benefits without risking termination of SSD benefits.
+During this period, a person receiving SSDI may have unlimited earnings during a limited period and still receive full benefits without risking termination of Social Security Disability benefits.

 The trial work period allows the person to provide services for at least nine months – out of a rolling 60-month period – before their disability benefits will be terminated.
 Then, disability benefits will continue for three months and then stop.

-Any month in which the trial work period earnings exceed $780 is considered a month of providing services.
+In 2019, if monthly earnings exceeded $880 it was considered a month of services for an individual’s trial work period.
+In 2020, this amount increases and if if monthly earnings exceed $910 it will be considered a month of services for an individual’s trial work period.
 (Note that this amount is different than the SGA amount.)
 However, benefits can resume within the next 36 months if the individual fails to earn the monthly SGA amount or becomes unable to work again due to the same disability.

 Calculating “trial work periods” can be complicated and confusing.
-Our lawyers can help you with this calculation if you are collecting SSDI and considering returning to work.
+Our lawyers can help you with this calculation if you are collecting Social Security Disability and considering returning to work.